Bendabir/torchcc/README.md

 # Torch Connected Components

+TorchCC is a library that brings efficient CUDA implementations of Connected Components related algorithms (such as Connection Components Labeling).
+CPU support is delegated to external libraries such as OpenCV.
+It is built to support multiple CUDA and PyTorch versions.

+> [!NOTE]
+> This library is still an early prototype.
+It's definitely not suitable for production.

 ## Compatibility

 | Torch Version | CUDA 9.2 | CUDA 10.1 | CUDA 10.2 | CUDA 11.0 | CUDA 11.1 | CUDA 11.3 | CUDA 11.6 | CUDA 11.7 | CUDA 11.8 | CUDA 12.1 | CUDA 12.4 | Min.
 Python Version | Max.
 Python Version |